-Contact Experienced St. Louis Internet Sex Crimes Defense Attorneys.
+Contact Experienced St. Louis Internet Sex Crimes Defense Attorneys

+Internet sex crimes are a relatively new issue in the criminal justice system.
+Just a few years ago, criminal charges such as possession of child pornography and child enticement required proactive action on the part of the accused.
 For instance, in order to be convicted of child enticement, the defendant had to actually show up at a predetermined location for a meeting with the enticed minor.
 In order to be convicted of the possession of child pornography, the defendant usually had to have hard copies of illegal material.

 If you have been accused of a sex crime involving the Internet, it’s important to contact an experienced criminal defense lawyer right away.
-Prosecutors vigorously pursue convictions, and most charges involve a five-year minimum jail sentenceand mandatory registration with the sex offender registry.
+Prosecutors vigorously pursue convictions, and most charges involve a five-year minimum jail sentence and mandatory registration with the sex offender registry.

 At Rogers Sevastianos & Bante, LLP, we leave no stone unturned in our defense of sex crimes.
-By questioning the defendant’s intent, ownership of material, control over computers and other factors, we have successfully defended hundreds of clients facing a broad range of sex crime charges.
+By questioning the defendant’s intent, ownership of material, control over computers, and many other factors, we have successfully defended hundreds of clients facing a broad range of sex crime charges.
 For more information contact our St. Louis office.